jordy-fcc/rcDrumMachine/README.md

-# rcDrumMachine
+## rcDrumMachine

-Drum Machine built with React and SCSS
+Drum Machine built with React and SCSS.